murphymv/semEff/cran-comments.md

 * Removed quotation marks from the word 'piecewise' in the DESCRIPTION file.

-* Added some explanation and provided references for the type of structural equation model (piecewise) in the description field of the DESCRIPTION file.
+* Added a reference for 'piecewise' structural equation models in the description field of the DESCRIPTION file.

 * Replaced \dontrun{} with \donttest{} in all Rd-files.